jovixv/DFSClient-v3/README.md

 For php less then 7.3 </br>

-in your root composer.json: `  "jovix/dataforseo-clientv3": "1.0.*"`
+in your root composer.json: `  "jovix/dataforseo-clientv3": "dev-master_older"`

 OR

-`composer require jovix/dataforseo-clientv3:v1.0.1`
+`composer require jovix/dataforseo-clientv3:dev-master_older`